Apple IIGS

-The microcomputer is a radical departure from any previous Apple II, with a 16-bit 65C816 microprocessor, direct access to megabytes of random-access memory (RAM), and bundled mouse.
-It is the first computer from Apple with a color graphical user interface (color was introduced on the Macintosh II six months later) and Apple Desktop Bus interface for keyboards, mice, and other input devices.
-It is the first personal computer with a wavetable synthesis chip, utilizing technology from Ensoniq.
+The system is a radical departure otherwise, with a WDC 65C816 microprocessor, 256 KB—1 MB of random-access memory expandable to 8 MB, resolution and color similar to the Amiga and Atari ST, and a 32 channel Ensoniq wavetable synthesis chip.
+Bundled with a mouse, it is the first computer from Apple with a color graphical user interface (color was introduced on the Macintosh II six months later) and the Apple Desktop Bus interface for keyboards, mice, and other input devices.

-The IIGS set forth a promising future and evolutionary advancement of the Apple II line, however, Apple instead chose to focus its attention on the Macintosh platform.
-As a result, no new models of the Apple IIGS were ever released, leaving it relatively unchanged and stagnant throughout its run.
-Apple ceased IIGS production in December 1992.
+The IIGS blurred the lines between the Apple II and Macintosh.
+After releasing the IIGS, Apple chose to focus on the Mac and no new Apple IIGS models were released.
+The standard RAM was doubled to 512 KB in 1988, then to 1 MB in 1989, and there were two firmware updates.
+Apple ceased IIGS production on December 4, 1992.